Me Mammy

 Me Mammy is a British sitcom that aired on BBC1 from 1968 to 1971.
 Starring Milo O'Shea, it was written by Hugh Leonard.

 Background

-Me Mammy first aired as pilot within the seventh series of the BBC's Comedy Playhouse.
+Me Mammy first aired as a pilot within the seventh series of the BBC's Comedy Playhouse.
 The pilot and first series were made in black-and-white.
 Despite playing his mother, Anna Manahan was only two years older than her on-screen son played by Milo O'Shea.
 Many of the episodes are missing and presumed wiped.
 Only the first episode of the first series and the entire third series survive, However, although recorded in colour, the last series only survives in black and white.